kahliapinkins123/Popular-Music/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an application built with Javascript that displays detailed information about popular music from Shazam's Music API.
-It implements several functions from Javascript, such as Event Listeners, retrieving elements from the DOM, a submit function and many more.
+It implements several functions from Javascript, including Event Listeners, retrieving and modifying elements from the DOM, submitting new elements to the DOM, and many more.
 Using Javascript's many faculties, I've created a user-friendly and dynamic app to find and listen to popular music.
-This application also includes a backend db.json that is being fetched from Shazam in my application.
+This application also includes a backend db.json that is being fetched from a Shazam API.

 <p align="right">(<a href="#top">back to top</a>)</p>